 *Note: Hop Trees are dioecious (male and female flowers on separate trees).
 You will need a male and female tree to produce fruit.
 Unfortunately, we cannot determine the sex of the tree until it is flowering (in several years).
 You can purchase at least two plants to increase your chances of having a male and female if you are interested in fruit production.

-A unique and shorter growing tree that is a host to Giant Swallowtail Caterpillars.
-Also an important habitat for birds and tiny white flowers provide a valuable nectar source for a variety of butterfly species.
-An understory shade tolerant tree that prefers dry to medium nutrient poor sandy or rocky conditions.
+A unique and shorter growing tree that is a host to Giant Swallowtail caterpillars.
+Also an important habitat for birds and the tiny white flowers provide a valuable nectar source for a variety of butterfly species.
+An understory shade tolerant tree that prefers dry to medium, nutrient poor, sandy or rocky conditions.

 Ontario Hardiness Zone: 4 to 7 (Find out your Hardiness Zone here)

 Image Credit: Will Cook (Carolina Nature) and Oregon State University (mature tree)